Read the committee members' biographies and registered interests.

 Biography

-Michael is currently an associate director of commissioning at Somerset CCG with responsibility for primary care services.
-This includes general practice and local pharmacy and optometry services.
+Michael is currently Associate Director of Primary Care at NHS Somerset Integrated Care Board (ICB).
 He holds an MSc in Healthcare Policy and Management from Birmingham University.

 Michael’s interests include person-centredness, continuity of care, evidence-based practice and the role of general practice in integrated care systems.